cashflow-problems-avoid.png

 Start Strengthening Your Cash Pad

 New businesses aren’t usually created because the business owner enjoys the “business side” of a business.
-They’re usually started by someone who might be a good chef, someone who loves to cook.
+They’re usually started by someone who might be a good chef and who loves to cook.
 So this chef thinks, “I’ll open a restaurant,” but they probably know nothing about running a business.
 Soon they realize running a restaurant is much more than just cooking great food.

 Fewer Cash Flow Problems with Better Client Management